mlKwon/air_pollutants_modeling/README.md

 I preprocessed the data by using Google Earth Engine (javascript base), R and python. <br>
 Modeling work is also carried out by R and python. <br>

-I shared the example code of Google Earth Engine, so you can see how i extracted the features from Google Earth Engine roughly. link : https://github.com/mlKwon/GoogleEarthEngine_public
+I shared the example code of Google Earth Engine, so you can see how i extracted the features from Google Earth Engine roughly.<br>
+link : https://github.com/mlKwon/GoogleEarthEngine_public